What We Offer

 Understanding the direction of markets is about determining the balance of demand for shares against the supply.
 When demand is outstripping supply the markets are set to trend upwards and vice versa.
-Below we outline a 120-year old method of doing just that and we then move on to examine what the theory says about the recent sharp setback in US (and global) stock markets.
+As Charles H. Dow, the original editor of the Wall Street Journal, put it over 120 years ago in January 1901 (source: Dow Theory for the 21st Century, Jack Schannep, 2008):

 Dow Theory - A US Stock Market Barometer

 Dow Theory's Second Principle: There are, simultaneously, three movements in progress in the stock market.
-The main trend is referred to as the primary trend like the current bull market that re-established itself in early 2016.
+The main trend is referred to as the primary trend and markets are generally either in an uptrend or downtrend, although ranging action is also possible, but rarely for long.
 In the midst of any primary trend there are the inevitable reactions against that primary trend, and these are referred to as secondary movements (or secondary reactions).
 These are deceptive and represented by sharp declines in a bull market and sharp rallies in a bear market.
 Eventually, a secondary reaction becomes more than that and results in a change in the primary trend from a bull market, an upward trending market, to a bear market, a downward trending market (or vice versa).
 Dow Theory has a set of rules for judging when the tide has turned from primary bull market to primary bear market (and vice versa).
 Concurrently with the primary and secondary movements of the market are the daily movements and they represent the third type of trend or movement.
 Daily movements are largely irrelevant and, generally, no worthwhile inferences can be taken from them.
 The primary trend is key and secondary reactions must be watched closely for their potential to lead to a reversal of the primary trend.
-The setback in US equity markets in the past few weeks can be seen as a 'secondary reaction' or 'secondary trend' against the prevailing trend, which is the uptrend re-established in early 2016.

 Dow Theory's Third Principle: That the trend in the Dow Industrials Index must be confirmed by a similar trend in the Dow Transports Index.
 Equally, a possible change in the trend from a primary bull market to a primary bear market (or vice versa) must be confirmed by both indexes.